Lebo Mathosa: Career

-At the age of fourteen, Mathosa was discovered by a Johannesburg DJ, and soon after, she joined the group Boom Shaka.
+At the age of fourteen, Mathosa was discovered by Dj Oskido, and soon after, she joined the group Boom Shaka.
 Boom Shaka became an instant success and one of the most prominent Kwaito groups in South Africa.
 Some have argued that the success was in part due to Mathosa's sex appeal, in attire and dance style.
 Boom Shaka's first album, About Time, was an instant hit, but they ran into controversy with their last album when they infused and remixed a version of the South African national anthem, "Nkosi Sikelela".
 After leaving Boom Shaka, Mathosa started her solo career and was very successful.
 She was also a pioneer in the field of copyrights for South African artists. in a move unheard of for the industry and especially for a female, Mathosa negotiated and secured full publishing rights and ownership for her work.
-Mathosa shared a stage with Keith Sweat.
+Mathosa shared a stage with Keith Sweat, and was featured on his remix:"I'll Trade".
 At the time of her death at age twenty-nine in a car accident, Mathosa had plans to start her own label.